Cotton Belt Class L-1

-The Cotton Belt Class L-1 was a class of 20 4-8-4 "Northern" type steam locomotives that were built by the Baldwin Locomotive Works and the St. Louis Southwestern Railway (a.k.a.
-"Cotton Belt Route") at their own Pine Bluff Shops.
+The Cotton Belt Class L-1 was a class of 20 4-8-4 "Northern" type steam locomotives that were built by the Baldwin Locomotive Works and the St. Louis Southwestern Railway (Cotton Belt) at their own Pine Bluff, Arkansas Shops.

 History

-In all, a total of 20 locomotives were ever built with the first 10 locomotives being built by the Baldwin Locomotive Works in 1930 and being delivered to the St. Louis Southwestern Railway (a.k.a.
-"Cotton Belt Route") that same year in 1930, and the other 10 locomotives being built by the Cotton Belt themselves at their own Pine Bluff Shops in 1937, 1942 and 1943.
+A total of 20 locomotives were ever built, with the first 10 locomotives being built by the Baldwin Locomotive Works in 1930 and being delivered to the St. Louis Southwestern Railway (Cotton Belt) that same year.
+The other 10 locomotives were built by the Cotton Belt's own Pine Bluff, Arkansas Shops in 1937, 1942 and 1943.

-Then, in 1953, the Cotton Belt Route began to retire each of their L-1 locomotives when they began to dieselize their lines that they had owned.
-All, but one locomotive were scrapped between 1955 and 1957.
+In 1953, the Cotton Belt began to retire each of their L-1 locomotives when they began to dieselize.
+All but one locomotive were scrapped from 1955 to 1957.

 Leasing with the Southern Pacific

-During the Second World War, the Cotton Belt Route had made an agreement with Southern Pacific Transportation Company to lease eleven of their L-1 locomotives to operate on the lines by the Southern Pacific Transportation Company as they needed more motive power to tackle the issues throughout the Second World War.
+During World War II, the Cotton Belt had made an agreement with Southern Pacific Railroad to lease eleven of their L-1 locomotives to operate on the lines by the Southern Pacific as they needed additional motive power to assist the wartime military traffic.

-The leased L-1 locomotives were divided into two classes of locomotives on the Southern Pacific Transportation Company, those being the Southern Pacific Class GS-7 and Southern Pacific Class GS-8.
+The leased L-1 locomotives were divided into two classes of locomotives on the Southern Pacific, those being their classes GS-7 and GS-8.

-However, neither one of the two classes of leased L-1 locomotives were preserved, and they were all sold for scrap in 1957.
+Neither of the two classes of leased L-1 locomotives were preserved, and they were all sold for scrap in 1957.